Examination body: AQA

 Photography is a popular A Level choice, providing you with the opportunity to focus on a range of processes involved in the use of the digital medium.
 This is an art-based A level, and whilst you do not need to have taken Art at GCSE, you would be expected to have a small portfolio of your own work.
 You would be invited to come and have informal chat about the course and be prepared to talk about your work and photography, and also photographers who inspire you.
 Throughout the course you will be expected to have access to your own DSLR camera and to print your own work for your sketchbook.

-The course is enhanced by various opportunities to enter school competitions, undertake gallery visits both locally and nationally, and in October 2017 there is the opportunity to visit New York.
+The course is enhanced by various opportunities to enter school competitions, undertake gallery visits both locally and nationally.
 You will be expected to contribute to regular displays within school and assist at events such as Prize Giving, where photography is required.

 - Standard Sixth Form entry requirement